and welcome to our German Word of the Day. This time we will look at the meaning of:

 - Das Auto war zu schnell als dass man das Nummernschild hätte lesen können.

 You are probably all staring at the 3 verbs at the end of the second sentence asking yourself how the fuck you are supposed to do that…. well, don’t worry.
 You don’t need to use this construction actively.
-I just wanted to mention it for completion.
+I just wanted to mention it for completeness.

 And completed we have.
 This was our Word of the Day als and I have to say … that wasn’t too much grammar after all.
 We definitely had worse here.
 Just as a reminder, the 3 main situations in which you need als are: